Overseas Composite Production FAQs

 CSS will abide by all NDA terms and obtain Client permission before disclosing any confidential detail to a third party overseas vendor.
 However, due to high worker turnover rates and legal indifference, CSS cautions against sharing highly sensitive information.

-The best practice is to obtain product patent protection in the intended country of sale prior to working with an overseas vendor.
+A safe practice is to obtain product patent protection in the intended country of sale prior to working with an overseas vendor.

 Additional overseas composite manufacturing information is available in Overseas Composite Manufacturing & Procurement Liaison Services.